What is Patchs AI?

 - Signpost AI signposts patients away to self-care, NHS 111, or emergency services as appropriate.

-- Topic AI works out the clinical topics of a patient request and can be used to ask patients further questions before they submit their request.
+- Topic AI works out the clinical topics of a patient request and can be used to send patients messages before they submit their request including questionnaire or advice templates, and Pharmacy First information.

 - Assign AI assigns requests to a ‘Clinical’ inbox if they need input from a clinician.